-Dental hygiene services are available to UAMS students at a nominal fee.
+Dental hygiene services are also available to UAMS students at a nominal fee in the UAMS Dental Hygiene Clinic.
 Services include teeth cleaning, diagnostic radiographs, pit and fissure sealants, and fluoride applications.
 Services are provided by students under the direct supervision of faculty.
 The Dental Hygiene Clinic is located in room 1E/13 in the Ward Tower.
 Telephone: (501) 686-5733 or visit website.